 One can only conclude that productive customer acquisition channels are almost exclusively digital, and the disparity between traditional and digital channels where guests are concerned will only increase.
 Therefore, though there are other customer acquisition marketing channels that are possible to consider, such as walk-in customers, billboards, magazines, newsletters and so on, we will focus primarily on digital marketing channels and hospitality exclusive channels that offer digital marketing.

 OTAs are consumer-facing web interfaces for travel bookings many are familiar with due to their far-reaching advertisement campaigns.
 OTAs include Orbitz, Expedia, Priceline, Travelocity and others.
 OTAs were created to give travelers the ability to book their own travel plans without need of traditional travel agencies.
 OTAs communicate with many Global Distribution Systems (GDSs) in order to process reservations, but they also use their own proprietary software.

-OTAs typically drive a great percentage of online reservations to hotels, but they claim a substantial chunk of each transaction—upwards of 25-30%.
-They can help sell a hotel’s vacant inventory, but the cost of this partnership can cause a hotel to lose an undesirable portion of its profits.
+OTAs typically drive a great percentage of online reservations to hotels, but claim a percentage of each transaction.
+They can help sell a hotel’s vacant inventory, but at a cost to the hotel.
 Hotel owners usually prefer that guests book travel directly through their own booking engines instead of OTAs, and then list their room inventory with OTAs and GDSs when they expect it to otherwise go unsold.

 Data shows that guests are increasingly booking travel directly from hotel websites, due to the attractive user experience of trip planning using search engines like Google, and due to the billboard effect—a phenomenon whereby guests discover hotels through OTAs, then in the course of doing independent research using search engines, book travel directly from the hotel website.